MediaButler/CLI-Linux/README.md

  ## Installing and Using

- The simplest method would be to either download the file manually or clone this git repository, marking the file as executable, and running it.
+ The simplest method would be to either download the file manually or clone this git repository and running it:

      git clone https://github.com/MediaButler/CLI-Linux.git
      cd CLI-Linux
-     chmod +x mb-linux-cli-utility.sh
      ./mb-linux-cli-utility.sh

 ## Docker